octopus-network/nep141-token-convertor/README.md

 ### Transfer token to contract

 Anyone transfers token to this contract needs to specify purpose.
-If not, tokens will refund fully.
+If not, tokens will be fully refunded.

 In this contract, the valid purposes are as the following: